 - Court reporters

 Expert witnesses, private investigators, and court reporters all charge for their time, and the cost is always passed on to the client.
-Whether yours is a personal injury case based on a contingency fee, or a civil case on an hourly rate, you must ask your attorney at the beginning of the case about these possibilities.

 Will Your Case Go to Trial?